CamillaSpi/ImageClassifier-A-web-portal-for-image-classification/README.md

 - It is possible to access to admin section using the URL:      ```http://localhost:8000/admin/```, entering with the superuser profile previously created.

 In subsequent accesses to the portal, after configuring it as described above, it is possible to open it and run the server by double-clicking on [`AvviaconChrome.bat`](TSW21_04/IC_dj/AvviaconChrome.bat) or [`AvviaconEdge.bat`](TSW21_04/IC_dj/AvviaconEdge.bat)

+DEMO
+[Here]() it is possible to see a demo video of the developed system and all the implemented features.

+Feedback
+For any feedback, questions or inquiries, please contact the project maintainers listed in the Contributors section.